zettlrobert/.dotfiles/setup/README.md

 * set status.showUntrackedFiles no

 ## Installation Script
-The installation script is located inside .dotfiles, setup.sh
+The installation script is located inside `setup/setup.sh` the folder should get checked out when we clone the dotfiles repo

     ./setup.sh